How to build rapport with hard to reach pupils

 If you know they love Barcelona football team, instead of saying “have you watched Barcelona play recently”, try saying “I saw Real Madrid beat Barcelona the other night and Ronaldo (from Real Madrid) proved that he was a better footballer than Messi (from Barcelona) once again…” and see what response you might get!

 Keeping the conversation flowing

-The key to keep any conversation flowing is how well you pick up on ‘Free Information’.
+The key to keeping any conversation flowing is how well you pick up on ‘Free Information’.
 Anything in a statement that can inspire more conversation is called ‘Free Information’.
 If you said to me “I had a great weekend.
-I went to Centre Parks with my family” The ‘Free Information’ is weekend, Centre Parks and family.
+I went to Centre Parks with my family” The ‘Free Information’ is the weekend, Centre Parks and family.
 I can then choose to talk about how my weekend was, my previous experiences at Centre Parks, ask questions about your weekend at Centre Parks or ask questions about your family.

 Using this technique, the only time we run into problems is when we ask yes or no questions like “did you have a good weekend” because we won’t receive any ‘Free Information’ in the response.
-Question starting with ‘what’ are more open for example “what did you do at the weekend?”
+Questions starting with ‘what’ are more open for example “what did you do at the weekend?”